Frequently Asked Questions

 At this time we only offer classes for adults aged 16+.
 In special circumstances, we may accept especially keen teenagers under 16 years of age into our existing classes and tours.
 Of course, nursing mothers are welcome to bring their young infants to class providing that other students are not excessively disturbed.

 When we do host in person classes, almost every class we host is held in the Agriculture Building on the University of Saskatchewan campus in Saskatoon, SK.
 It is the large glass building found at 51 Campus Drive.
-Here are some images of the building as well as a detailed campus map.

 We do not advertise the room numbers of our classes but the building (and possibly the room number) are always listed on your registration sheet.
 If you forget what room you are in, once you arrive at the Agriculture Building, inside of the main doors you will find a large atrium with an information booth.
 We will post the location of the class at the information booth.